strohs/memeify/README.md

 ### Deploying to AWS
 A cloudformation [template](aws/template.yaml) has been provided for creating the Memeify stack.
 It will create the following resources:
-* the memeify lambda function
+* the memeify lambda function (configured with 256MB of memory)
 * an API Gateway POST method
 * a S3 bucket for storing the final memeified images
     * Note that **this S3 bucket will be given public read access**